What is Medical Assisting?

 Henderson Community College's Medical Assistant program prepares you to become a key member of a health care team who works in the administrative office, examining room, and laboratory.
 You are a vital liaison between doctor and patient and play an important role in diagnosis and treatment.

 Graduates of the Medical Assisting program at Henderson Community College are satisfied with the education that they receive, as there is an average 100% graduate satisfaction rate over the past five years.
-According to the program's most recently approved Annual Report Form (ARF), the average percentage for retention stands at 85%.
+According to the program's most recently approved Annual Report Form (ARF), HCC’s medical assisting program reflects a 2016 cohort retention rate of 92.3%.

 The Henderson Community College Medical Assisting Program is accredited by the Commission